• Skip to primary navigation

 2. When you stitch through the paper, use a short stitch length.
 This makes it easier to remove the papers later.

-3. I also love my ‘Add a Quarter’ ruler which has a grove on it that sits beautifully against the paper and the fabric, allowing me to much more easily cut my ¼” seam really accurately each time.
+3. I also love my ‘Add a Quarter’ ruler, which has a grove on it that sits beautifully against the paper and the fabric, allowing me to cut my 1/4” seam more accurately each time.
 But you can use a regular ruler.
-You just have to take care that it doesn’t slip as you will be placing it on top of the paper and the fabric.
+You have to take care that it doesn’t slip as you will be placing it on top of the paper and the fabric.

 4. A postcard or thick piece of paper is really handy for folding back the paper accurately.
 I learned this way and wouldn’t be without it!